'Allowable But Not Advisable': Air Force And Congress Review Stays At Trump Resort

 I know nothing about an Air Force plane landing at an airport (which I do not own and have nothing to do with) near Turnberry Resort (which I do own) in Scotland, and filling up with fuel, with the crew staying overnight at Turnberry (they have good taste!).
 NOTHING TO DO WITH ME— Donald J. Trump (@realDonaldTrump) September 9, 2019

 It wasn't just one plane.
-Since President Trump took office, military aircraft stops at Prestwick have increased dramatically, according to Air Force statistics.
+Since President Trump took office, military aircraft stops at Prestwick Airport have increased dramatically, according to Air Force statistics.

-In 2015 Air Mobility Command aircraft stopped at Prestwick 95 times.
-So far this year, there have been 259 stops, 220 of them involving overnight stays.
+Air Mobility Command aircraft stopped at Prestwick 95 times in 2015.
+So far this year there have been 259 stops, 220 of them involving overnight stays.

 Loading...

-The Air Force didn't indicate how many of the overnight stays were at the Trump Turnberry hotel but that figure does include the stay earlier this year by the C-17 crew highlighted by Politico.
+The Air Force didn't indicate how many of the overnight stays were at the Trump Turnberry resort, but that figure does include the stay earlier this year by the C-17 crew highlighted by Politico.

 Thomas, the Air Force's top spokesman, said in a statement that "while initial reviews indicate that aircrew transiting through Scotland adhered to all guidance and procedures, we understand that U.S. service members lodging at higher-end accommodations, even if within government rates, might be allowable but not advisable."

-The House oversight committee, which in June requested documents from the secretary of defense said in a letter that "given the president's continued financial stake in his Scotland golf courses," there are questions about "the president's potential receipt of U.S. or foreign government emoluments in violation of the U.S. Constitution and...other serious conflict of interest concerns."
+The House oversight committee, which in June requested documents from the secretary of defense, said in a letter that "given the president's continued financial stake in his Scotland golf courses," there are questions about "the president's potential receipt of U.S. or foreign government emoluments in violation of the U.S. Constitution and ... other serious conflict of interest concerns."

-A Democratic committee aide told NPR that the committee has been investigating the incident outlined in the Politico report "and other similar reports."
-The aide added that thus far the Defense Department "has not produced a single document in this investigation.
+A Democratic National Committee aide told NPR that the committee has been investigating the incident outlined in the Politico report "and other similar reports."
+The aide added that so far the Defense Department "has not produced a single document in this investigation.
 The Committee will be forced to consider alternative steps if the Pentagon does not begin complying voluntarily in the coming days."

 When the partnership between Prestwick Airport and the Trump Organization was announced, a press release explained that people visiting Turnberry, which is 20 miles from the airport, would be provided transfers via "the luxurious Trump helicopter, executive cars or private hire."

-"The synergy of Trump Turnberry and Prestwick Airport working together is crucial for both parties as we further develop golf and tourism in Ayrshire and Scotland," Ralph Porciani the general manager of Trump Turnberry was quoted as saying.
+"The synergy of Trump Turnberry and Prestwick Airport working together is crucial for both parties as we further develop golf and tourism in Ayrshire and Scotland," Ralph Porciani, the general manager of Trump Turnberry, was quoted as saying.

-Thomas explained that C-17 aircraft have increasingly used Prestwick as a stopover because it has 24-hour-a-day operations, which make it a more viable option for aircraft headed to and from the middle east and Afghanistan.
+Thomas explained that C-17 aircraft have increasingly used Prestwick as a stopover because it has 24-hour operations, making it a more viable option for aircraft headed to and from the Middle East and Afghanistan.

 Many military stopover locations, he explained, have imposed increasingly restrictive operating hours.
 In 2017, he said, Air Mobility Command issued a directive to flight crews to increase efficiency.
-Prestwick was listed as a top five stopover location due to favorable weather and less traffic from other aircraft.
+Prestwick was listed as a top-five stopover location due to favorable weather and less traffic from other aircraft.

-According to the House Oversight Committee letter, since October 2017, the Defense Logistics Agency has purchased $11 million in jet fuel from Prestwich Airport.
+According to the House oversight committee letter, since October 2017, the Defense Logistics Agency has purchased $11 million in jet fuel from Prestwick Airport.

 "This airport has a large parking area, is open 24/7/365, and has been contracted by DoD for fuel at standardized prices," Thomas explained.

-Ethics-watchers cry foul
+Ethics watchers cry foul

 Even with all these explanations, ethics watchers — who have been repeatedly critical of President Trump — say this episode is another reminder of the hazards of a president who continues to own a private business and profit from government business.